Eating Spiders While You Sleep

 The Myth of Eating Spiders in Your Sleep: A Deep Dive into Arachnophobia and Sleep Hygiene

 The internet is rife with unsettling claims, and one of the most persistent is the myth that people unknowingly eat eight spiders every year while they sleep.
-This pervasive belief, often shared with a shudder and a grimace, taps into a deep-seated fear of spiders – arachnophobia – and plays on the vulnerability we feel during sleep.
-This article will delve into the scientific reality behind this claim, exploring the behaviours of spiders, human sleep patterns, and the psychology behind this enduring myth.
+Still, this pervasive belief, often shared with a shudder and a grimace, taps into a deep-seated fear of spiders – arachnophobia – and plays on the vulnerability we feel during sleep.
+Even so, this article will dig into the scientific reality behind this claim, exploring the behaviours of spiders, human sleep patterns, and the psychology behind this enduring myth.
 We’ll also touch on the importance of good sleep hygiene and how to manage arachnophobia if it impacts your life.

 Debunking the Myth: Why You're Not a Spider's Midnight Snack